adala-wanyande/pizza-ordering-project/README.md

 Once you have forked the repository, you can clone the code directly onto your local machine using the `git clone` command.

-On your machine in the project directory, you can run:
+On your machine, in the project directory, you can run:

 ### `npm start`